 the DSP page.

-- Scale up parallel processor to 24x24 or greater.
+- Scale up parallel processor to 40x40 or greater.
 Required audio output

 with nonlinear rho.

-- A good place to start for audio output from HPS is to search for Using two ARM processors with IPC to display time while writing video and playing a tone on the DE1-SoC: University Computer page.
+- A good place to start for audio output from HPS is to search for Audio synthesis on the DSP page.
 The audio code example supports a finite difference drum scheme.
 The drum coded is a linear system with coefficients chosen so that cheap fixed-point shifts could be used to generate the 32-bit sound samples at 48Ksamples/sec.
 At -O3 optimization, I could just fit a 30x30 FDTD drum into the 20.8 microsecond systhesis time frame.
 With nonlinear rho, the maximum size was around 25x25 grid.
 MP3 generated by HPS on a 25x25 grid, with nonlinear rho. (wav)

 - Modify the code for the nonlinear rho effect.
 This will require rewriting the solver to use fixed point multiplies.

 - Get a finite difference scheme running using the audio codec on the FPGA.